Joi/joi.github.io/_recipes/How-to-Revive-Stale-Bread.md

   \ it to the boiling point of water (212 degrees).
 In addition, with drier crusty\
   \ breads like baguettes and boules, you also need to supply water to the exterior\
   \ of the loaf to ensure that all the starches can properly soften."
-difficulty: ''
+difficulty: null
 favorite: 0
 image_url: null
-ingredients: ''
+ingredients: null
 intrash: 0
 mine: null
 name: How to Revive Stale Bread
-p_recipe_id: 183
+p_recipe_id: 15
 permalink: /recipes/how-to-revive-stale-bread
 photo_large: null
 photo_thumb: null
 photos_dict: null
-prep_time: ''
+prep_time: null
 rating: 5
-servings: ''
+servings: null
 slug: how-to-revive-stale-bread
 source: cooksillustrated.com
 source_url: https://www.cooksillustrated.com/how_tos/8226-how-to-revive-stale-bread
 tags:
 - bread and biscuits
-total_time: ''
+total_time: null
 type: null
 uid: 044596A7-CE96-4DDE-87A6-BC1ADE61D510-1358-000095528CA0522F
 ---